— STEP 01 —

 female being 5’4” tall and weighing 140 lbs.)
 If she’s more slender, or fine-boned, her ring size is probably in the 4 1/2 to 5 1/2 range.
 If she is heavier, larger-boned, or taller, her ring size is probably in the 6 1/2 to 7 1/2 range.
 It’s always better to buy a ring a bit bigger than you think she’ll need because sizing a ring down is much easier than increasing its size.

 KNOW WHAT DIAMOND SHAPE SHE LIKES

-She will be wearing this ring every day of your married life.
+She will be wearing this ring every day of her married life.
 It will need to go with everything from jeans to evening wear.
 If you’re uncertain about her shape preference, it’s sensible to stick to the classics.
 They became classics because they appeal to most people most of the time.
 Certain shapes pair more successfully with other gems in multi-stone rings.
-Round, Oval and Marquise all work well.
+Round, Oval, and Marquise all work well.
 If she prefers clean, modern lines in furniture, for example, it’s likely she’ll react well to the same aesthetic in

 Rectangular or Square shapes, like the Emerald Cut or Princess Cut.
 If she tends towards the traditional, a round shape rarely misses.

 There are four basic types you are likely to encounter: solitaire, side stone, three stone, and pavé.
 As to actual setting design, consider her lifestyle and how well a certain setting will fit into it.
 If she’s more active or outdoorsy, look for lower profile, less ornate, more sturdy choices,